Kelvin1993-prog/World-cup-Football-Analysis-1930-2014-/README.md

 Good, all the countries who made it to the semi-finals and finals where known from this analysis, including the goal ratio and the rest.

+I have attached a PDF document which is an extract from the visualization dashboard.

+The various images as well have been extracted from the dashboard.

+You can download and view the report if you have a powerbi desktop or online sevice support.